SteveRaskin/yolopet/README.md

 ### About YOLO Pet

 YOLO Pet is an application which displays a list of adoptable pets and displays details of a selected pet.
-The application is a response to front-end engineering challenge from REZI.
+The application is a response to front-end engineering challenge from [###].

 The challenge: